 Depending on the severity of the addiction, suddenly quitting alcohol can be life-threatening for people suffering from alcohol abuse.

-Again, depending on various factors (but mainly pertaining to severity), serious alcoholics are advised by medical professionals to gradually taper off consuming alcohol or, even better, embark on a supervised program that will monitor and assist with withdrawal symptoms and detox.
+Again, depending on various factors (but mainly pertaining to severity), serious alcoholics are advised by medical professionals to gradually taper off consuming alcohol or, even better, embark on a supervised program that will monitor and assist with alcohol withdrawal symptoms and detox.

 The problem is that this takes time, and if you need antibiotics for an acute condition, you are not advised to refuse them owing to the necessity of consuming alcohol.